uetke/website_content/blog/python/03_HDF5_python.rst

       dset = f.create_dataset("default", (1000,))
       dset = arr

-This mistake always gives a lot of issues, because you won't realize that you are not saving anything until you try to read it back, and it may be too late, perhaps you lost all your data.
-The problem here is that you are not specifying where do you want to store the data, you are just overwriting the ``dset`` variable with a numpy array.
+This mistake always gives a lot of issues, because you won't realize that you are not saving anything until you try to read it back.
+The problem here is that you are not specifying where you want to store the data, you are just overwriting the ``dset`` variable with a numpy array.
 Since both the dataset and the array have the same length, you should have used ``dset[:] = arr``.
-This mistake will happen more often than you think, and since it is technically not wrong, you won't see any errors, but your data will be just zeros.
+This mistake happens more often than you think, and since it is technically not wrong, you won't see any errors, but your data will be just zeros.

 So far we have always worked with 1-dimensional arrays but we are not limited to them.
 For example, let's assume we want to use a 2D array, we can simply do: